zowe/docs-site/docs/troubleshoot/k8s-troubleshoot.md

+# Troubleshooting Kuberentes Environments

+The following topics contain information that can help you troubleshoot problems when you encounter unexpected behavior installing and using Zowe™ containers in a Kubernetes environment.

 ## ISSUE: `/tmp` Directory Is Not Writable

+**Problem**
 We enabled `readOnlyRootFilesystem` SecurityContext by default in `Deployment` object definition.
 This will result in `/tmp` is readonly and not writable to `zowe` runtime user.

 **Recommended fix:**